Rotational spectroscopy as a tool to investigate interactions between vibrational polyads in symmetric top molecules: low-lying states $v_8 \le 2$ of methyl cyanide, CH$_3$CN: Appendix A. Supplementary Material

 \section{Appendix A. Supplementary Material}

 Supplementary data for this article are available on ScienceDirect (www.sciencedirect.com) and as part of the Ohio State University Molecular Spectroscopy Archives (http://library.osu.edu/sites/msa/jmsa\_hp.htm).
-Supplementary data associated with this article can be found, in the online version, at doi: .
 The parameter, line, and fit files along with a readme file are provided as well as the full tables of the modeling of N$_2$- and self-broadening line widths of the $\nu _4$ band along with an explanation file.
+Supplementary data associated with this article can be found, in the online version, at http://dx.doi.org/10.1016/j.jms.2015.02.009.